census-instrumentation/opencensus-web/packages/opencensus-web-scripts/README.md

 *For overview and usage info see the main [OpenCensus Web readme][oc-web-readme-url].*

-This package combines all of the main functionality of the OpenCensus Web packages into a variety of distributions for easy inclusion into web applications via a `<script>` tag.
+This package brings all of the main functionality of the OpenCensus Web packages into a variety of distributions for easy inclusion into web applications via a `<script>` tag.